Seal of Biliteracy

 GHS Seniors are eligible to test for the Seal of Biliteracy as a part of their world language class.
 There is nothing that needs to be done for students currently studying the language they wish to test in.

-If a student wishes to test for the Seal of Biliteracy in a language other than what is being studied at GHS, please complete this FORM
+If a student wishes to test for the Seal of Biliteracy in a language other than what is being studied at GHS, please complete this FORM.

-REGISTRATION FOR SPRING 2024 TESTING BY MARCH 15, 2024.
+REGISTRATION FOR SPRING 2025 TESTING IS OPEN THROUGH MARCH 1, 2025.